Prabhmit/Arvato_Financial_Services/README.md

 # 4. Project Components and File Descriptions

 The datasets are Udacity_AZDIAS_052018.csv and Udacity_CUSTOMERS_052018.csv.
 Arvato Project workbook.ipynb is a Jupyter notebook which includes the relevant Python code for this excercise.
-Modularised_code.ipynb is a Jupyter notebook that contains modularised and concise code for the entire project.

 There are four data files associated with this project: